IanKeen/CellRepresentable/README.md

 - Table views are not aware of the specific types of cells they display.

 Thus decoupling everything in the UI layer in the same manner as other service layer objects.

+If you found this helpful I'd love a 'Recommend' on Medium and/or a Retweet :D